moonshot-partners/build-number-manager/USAGE_EXAMPLE.md

         run: |
           echo "Current build number: ${{ steps.build_number.outputs.build_number }}"
           echo "Previous build number: ${{ steps.build_number.outputs.previous_number }}"

+      - name: Build your application
+        run: |
+          # Your build commands here
+          echo "Building with number ${{ steps.build_number.outputs.build_number }}"
+          # If this step fails, the build number won't be incremented in the repo

+      - name: Deploy
+        run: |
+          # Your deployment commands here
+          echo "Deploying build ${{ steps.build_number.outputs.build_number }}"
+          # Only if ALL steps succeed, the build number gets saved
 ```

 ## How it works with your parameters: